Slashdot

 But this IS Microsoft, and they have been doing their absolute damnedest to shove Win10 down everyone's throat in every conceivable way possible.

 Further, there is absolutely nothing stopping them from releasing any necessary updates to support the newest processors, assuming updates are even necessary.
 They've done this plenty of times in the past.
 Windows XP was supported for, what?
 15 years?
 No CPU problems there.
-Windows 7 has been around for
+Windows 7 has been around for 8 years, and up till now there hasn't been any issues with processor updates.
+There have been a whole lot of new CPUs released over the past 20 years, and yet suddenly NOW it's a problem?
+I don't think so.

+I don't understand how this is isn't class-action suit worthy.
+Microsoft has explicitly declared that they refuse to honour the contract that they would support Windows 7 until 2020.

+No one expects MS to provide support for new processor or platform features.

 Re: (Score:2)